-A multinational study highlights an increase in pulmonary symptoms and a decline in lung function during the menopause transition, particularly among lean women with a BMI<23kg/m, which may be linked to increased insulin resistance, recognized as a pro-inflammatory condition during menopause.
-In our study, over threequarters of the female respondents were postmenopausal, and nearly one-third of these women reported a worsening of pulmonary symptoms during the menopause transition.
+A multinational study highlights an increase in pulmonary symptoms and a decline in lung function during the menopause transition, particularly among lean women with a BMI<23 kg/m2, which may be linked to increased insulin resistance, recognized as a pro-inflammatory condition during menopause.
+In our study, over three-quarters of the female respondents were postmenopausal, and nearly one-third of these women reported a worsening of pulmonary symptoms during the menopause transition.
 These findings underscore the importance of considering menopause status-including age of onset of menopause, use of hormone replacement therapy, and BMI-in clinical trials and longitudinal studies.
 Addressing these factors is essential for accurately evaluating the impact of menopause on respiratory health and informing tailored approaches to treatment and management in women with chronic lung diseases.
-In addition, these findings highlight an opportunity to improve the care of women with COPD through collaborations with clinicians (e.g., primary care, gynecologists, endocrinologists) focused on midlife and menopause-related care.
+In addition, these findings highlight an opportunity to improve the care of women with COPD through collaborations with clinicians (e.g., primary care, gynecologists, endocrinologists) focused on mid-life and menopause-related care.

-Strengths and Limitations
+Strengths and limitations

 One of the key strengths of our study is its large sample size and the diverse recruitment of participants, which ensured broad geographic representation.
-The high proportion of women in both the COPD and BE groups provided a valuable opportunity to explore sex-related differences in health care experiences, symptom reporting, diagnosis, and disease management in detail.
-Additionally, our study's unique focus on patient-reported outcomes highlights realworld, patient-centered experiences, addressing an area often underrepresented in clinical research.
+The high proportion of women in both the COPD and BE groups provided a valuable opportunity to explore sex-related differences in healthcare experiences, symptom reporting, diagnosis, and disease management in detail.
+Additionally, our study's unique focus on patient-reported outcomes highlights real-world, patient-centered experiences, addressing an area often underrepresented in clinical research.

 However, the findings should be interpreted with consideration of several limitations.

 Recruitment through online platforms and social media may have introduced selection bias, as participants are likely to be more health-conscious or have greater access to digital resources, which limits the generalizability of the results to the broader population.
-The reliance on self-reported diagnoses, symptoms, and health care interactions may have led to recall bias and potential misclassification, particularly regarding the timing and accuracy of diagnoses.
+The reliance on self-reported diagnoses, symptoms, and healthcare interactions may have led to recall bias and potential misclassification, particularly regarding the timing and accuracy of diagnoses.
 The study's observational and cross-sectional design precludes any causal inferences.
-Moreover, unmeasured confounding factors, such as socioeconomic status, health care access, or cultural differences, may have introduced bias into the findings.
-In addition, participants with BE and/or NTM were grouped together for analysis, which may obscure important clinical distinctions between these conditions.
+Moreover, unmeasured confounding factors, such as socioeconomic status, healthcare access, or cultural

+NTM were grouped together for analysis, which may obscure important clinical distinctions between these conditions.
 Although the majority of individuals in this group had BE alone, and NTM disease often co-occurs with BE, we acknowledge that BE and NTM are not equivalent conditions and that this analytic approach may limit the specificity of findings related to either condition.
 The relatively small subgroup of men with BE warrants cautious interpretation of any conclusions drawn about this group.
 Finally, as this was an exploratory observational study, adjustment for multiple comparisons was not performed.